collinbarrett/wp-vps-build-guide/README.md

 This project aims to provide a straightforward, albeit lengthy, all-inclusive build guide for a low-budget, high-performance WordPress hosting solution.
 For as little as $5/mo., one can develop a cutting edge hosting stack for his or her projects.
 The instructions are verbose so that developers with little server administration experience can track.

 #### Scope
 This stack is designed for any WordPress site (including multisite or multiple sites) with light to medium loads.
 It will scale well, but it is not designed for an ultra-heavy use case that requires load balancing across multiple servers, etc. Server configurations are not a one-size-fits-all solution, for sure, but hopefully this guide serves as a "good-enough-for-most" solution.
 While configuration recommendations provided are a good starting point, it is no substitution for ongoing testing.
+Both speed and security have been key values during the development of this guide.

 #### To amateurs at WordPress DevOps...
 feel free to use this guide to turbocharge projects!
 Please submit issues or pull requests for any problems discovered.